projectmesa/mesa-frames/README.md

 ## Why DataFrames? 📊

 DataFrames are optimized for simultaneous operations through [SIMD processing](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data).
-At the moment, mesa-frames supports the use of two main libraries: pandas and Polars.
+At the moment, mesa-frames supports the use of Polars library.

->[!WARNING]
+> [!WARNING]
->The pandas version will be deprecated in the next release.
+> The pandas version will be deprecated in the next release.
 Refer to [this issue](https://github.com/projectmesa/mesa-frames/issues/89) for more information.
 Please consider transitioning to Polars for future compatibility.

-- [pandas](https://pandas.pydata.org/) is a popular data-manipulation Python library, developed using C and Cython. pandas is known for its ease of use, allowing for declarative programming and high performance.
 - [Polars](https://pola.rs/) is a new DataFrame library with a syntax similar to pandas but with several innovations, including a backend implemented in Rust, the Apache Arrow memory format, query optimization, and support for larger-than-memory DataFrames.

 The following is a performance graph showing execution time using mesa and mesa-frames for the [Boltzmann Wealth model](https://mesa.readthedocs.io/en/stable/tutorials/intro_tutorial.html).